Playwright Annotations

 The value will appear in various areas of the dashboard so that your team can quickly identify the who owns the test.

-Slack Notifications Annotation
+Annotation: Slack Notifications

 Annotation of type notify:slack activates Slack mentions for failed tests - when Currents detects a failed test with notify:slack annotation, it will trigger Slack notification according to the following convention: